aasisodiya/IaC-And-Serverless-Application/cloudformation-scripts/README.md

     ```yaml
     Outputs:
       SecurityGroupId:
         Description: Group ID of the security group used.
+        Value:
+          !If [
+            CreateNewSecurityGroup,
-          Value: !If [CreateNewSecurityGroup, !Ref NewSecurityGroup, !Ref ExistingSecurityGroup]
+            !Ref NewSecurityGroup,
+            !Ref ExistingSecurityGroup,
+          ]
     ```

   - Example of using `!If`